 Mutooroo Pastoral Company is family operated run by the Morgan/Wells families, all direct descendants of Peter Waite, who opened up the northeast pastoral runs in South Australia in 1868 with Sir Thomas Elder.

 Applicants intending to enrol must meet College entry requirements.
 The successful applicants are highly encouraged to accept an offer of Industry Placement with Mutooroo Pastoral Company.
-This would give you access to a range of practical experiences, and exposure to managerial styles across the huge run of properties.
+This would give them access to a range of practical experiences, and exposure to managerial styles across the huge run of properties.
 Because of the proximity to Broken Hill, employees may enjoy off-station life including sporting activities.